dstaulcu/duplicate_media_finder/README.md

 # Duplicate Media Finder

 This Streamlit app inventories all media files in selected drives or folders, computes checksums, and helps you reconcile duplicates.
-It now focuses on safe annotation and export, and no longer deletes files directly.
+This app does not modify or delete your files.
+Instead, it allows you to annotate duplicate file listings (not the files themselves) for external review or action.
+All annotations are saved separately and can be exported for further processing.

 ## Features
 - Scan all logical drives or user-specified folders for media files (images, videos, etc.)
 - Compute MD5 checksums for each file
 - Detect and display duplicate files
 - Preview images and basic info for videos
-- Annotate files for external review or action (e.g., mark as Keep, Delete, Move, Review, Ignore Folder)
+- Annotate duplicate file listings for external review or action (e.g., mark as Keep, Delete, Move, Review, Ignore Folder)
 - Export annotations to CSV for further processing

 ## Quickstart